Skip to main content

 Fetch Hive returns JSON errors for invalid or failed public API requests.
-Most endpoints use a simple error shape.
+Runtime public API errors include a human-readable message, a stable code, and error as a compatibility alias.

 {